Kindness and caring are just two reasons why Texas residents are good people.

 Two-thousand six brought folks to Texas who before were living along the Gulf Coast from Louisiana to Florida.
 When Hurricane Katrina struck in August of 2005, these people had no place to go.
 There were a lot of generous Texans who took them in and helped them find temporary quarters through donations from private charities and churches.
 Government assistance came all too slowly.
 Soon after that, Hurricane Rita hit land on September 24, 2005 and made things worse.

 Being in the direct path of storms of that magnitude is unimaginable.
 Some were completely homeless with heart-wrenching stories.
 Some folks just needed refuge; others wanted a change of scenery and sunny weather after the hurricanes and floods.
-Many of them decided to move to Texas and remain here still today.
-They came to Texas for help and they got it.
+Many of them decided to move to Texas and many remain here still today.
+They asked Texans to help and they did.

 Written and distributed by